Bewick’s Wren / Susan Holtz / Audubon Photography Awards

-Yes.
-Use the Register Now button to purchase access to the class recording.
+Once a class series has started, we generally no longer accept registrations to join the live, online classes.
+You may register to receive the class recordings.
 Links to recordings can be found in the confirmation email that auto-sends when you register (check your junk and/or clutter boxes) if an online session has already happened, or will be emailed to you after the online session has finished.

 How long are recordings available?

 Do Seattle Audubon members receive a discount on online classes?

 What is the master birder class about and when is the next master birder class series happening?